-Have a general questionnaire that has areas such as "what are you looking to get from this experience" where the volunteers are free to write down as much as they want.
+Have a general questionnaire that has areas such as, "What are you looking to get from this experience?"
+Have the volunteers write down as much as they want.
 If your nonprofit volunteers feel that they are getting something back in return for their free work, they will be more likely to come back.

 2. Explain Your Expectations to the Nonprofit Volunteers at the Outset

-You should take the time to explain in detail what is expected of every volunteer before they are expected to perform the tasks you set them.
-Many nonprofit organizations give their volunteers a "manual" that explains what duties will be expected of them.
-This manual could include material that explains:
+You should take the time to explain in detail what is expected of every volunteer before they are expected to perform the tasks you set for them.
+Many nonprofit organizations give their volunteers a manual that explains what duties will be expected of them.
+This manual could include material that outlines:

-- The organization's commitment to making the volunteer's time both beneficial to the community as well as the volunteer himself, and
+- The organization's commitment to making the volunteer's time both beneficial to the community as well as the volunteer themself

-- The basic policies of the office that covers both volunteers and regular staff, such as personal calls and the use of the office's equipment.
+- The basic policies of the office that cover both volunteers and regular staff, such as personal calls and the use of the office's equipment

-Lastly, you should always be ready to praise the good work of volunteers for good work and provide advice for how other volunteers can do better.
-As with most jobs, a worker always feel better for knowing that he or she performed a job well.
+Lastly, you should always be ready to praise volunteers for good work and provide advice on how other volunteers can do better.
+As with most jobs, a worker always feels better knowing that they performed a job well.
 In addition, by phrasing advice in a constructive way, a volunteer will be more likely to take the advice to heart instead of getting offended and not coming back.

 You should be mindful of a volunteer's time when creating volunteer schedules.
-For instance, many nonprofits have found that the best source for weekday volunteers comes from freelance workers that do not always have projects running.
-However, if a freelancer is free on a Wednesday afternoon one week, it does not mean that he will be free that same time next week.
+For instance, many nonprofits have found that the best source for weekday volunteers comes from freelance workers who do not always have projects running.
+However, if a freelancer is free on a Wednesday afternoon one week, it does not mean that they will be free that same time next week.

-However, you have to balance the "fun" activities with the amount of experience that each volunteer brings.
-Be sure that no volunteer is asked to do more than he or she can handle.
+However, you have to balance the fun activities with the amount of experience that each volunteer brings.
+Be sure that no volunteer is asked to do more than they can handle.

 5. Show the Love

-No matter what field your nonprofit organization works in, you can be sure that every volunteer that you have wants to know that he or she is making a difference.
+No matter what field your nonprofit organization works in, you can be sure that every volunteer that you have wants to know that they are making a difference.
 To ensure that your nonprofit volunteers keep coming back, be sure to:

-- Hold volunteer appreciation events at regular intervals (ex. a monthly volunteer luncheon, where you can also talk about upcoming volunteer opportunities),
+- Hold volunteer appreciation events at regular intervals, such as a monthly volunteer luncheon where you can also talk about upcoming volunteer opportunities

-- Invite good volunteers to other events that your organization holds (happy hours, holiday parties…etc), and
+- Invite good volunteers to other events that your organization holds like happy hours, holiday parties, etc.

-- Give out awards to outstanding volunteers at these events.
-For example, give out an award to the volunteer that gave the most hours in the year.
+- Give out awards to outstanding volunteers at these events, such as something for the volunteer who gave the most hours in the year

 Speak to a Legal Expert